ManiBharathy-V/Kubernetes/Installation/k8Installation.md

 - At least 4 CPUs and 4GB RAM
 - At least 20 GB Storage

+For the following installation I have used
+- container runtime - containerd
-*** In this cluser I have containerd as the container runtime, k8 version - v1.30 and calico as pod network ***
+- k8 version - v1.30
----
+- pod network - calico

 ## Step 1: Set Hostname, Set ip and Update System